 Consumers prefer paying their bill digitally these days, such as a website and mobile apps to pay one-time bills.
-A recent study by ACI Worldwide surveyed more than 3,000 adult consumers and found nearly 70% of respondents saying they prefer digital payment options.
+A recent study by experts surveyed more than 3,000 adult consumers and found nearly 70% of respondents saying they prefer digital payment options.

 Conducted in March and April, this report addresses consumer preferences and behaviors at the onset of the COVID-19 pandemic in the U.S. The restrictions enforced due to the ongoing pandemic led consumers to embrace the virtual and digital platform more than ever.
 According to studies, this is especially accurate when it comes to billing and payments.